bsileo/hubitat_poolcontroller/README.md

 # What is the Hubitat Pool Controller?
 A collection of devices designed to interface with a nodejs-poolController instance which is talking on the RS-485 bus to allow viewing and setting pool control options.
-Includes devices to manage the Pool pump, lights and heater, the spa pump and heater, the chlorinator, and any installed additional "Features".
+Includes devices to manage the Pool pump, lights and heater, the spa pump and heater, the chlorinator, all Circuits and Features, and Intellichem devices.

 # License
-Copyright (C) 2017-2019  Brad Sileo / bsileo / brad@sileo.name
+Copyright (C) 2017-2020  Brad Sileo / bsileo / brad@sileo.name

 ## Installation Instructions

 1. Install and configure [Nodejs-Poolcontroller](https://github.com/tagyoureit/nodejs-poolController) (version [NEXT](https://github.com/tagyoureit/nodejs-poolController/tree/next) is required!)